ECHL

 Can rookie head coach Jared Nightengale deliver with all this talent?

-On paper, the Stingrays look exciting thanks to a group that includes Jack Adams, Austin Magera, Josh Wilkins, Ben Hawerchuk and Jacob Graves.
+On paper, the Stingrays look exciting thanks to a group that includes Austin Magera, Josh Wilkins, Ben Hawerchuk and Jacob Graves.
 Nightengale’s résumé is deep with 13 years as a player in the AHL and ECHL, and stints as an assistant in the USHL and AHL, and he’s proved he can build a roster.
 Now he’s got to coach it up.

 Savannah Ghost Pirates